nwager/WebScraping-MiniProject/README.md

 # WebScraping-MiniProject
 My weatherscraper.py and requirements.txt files.

-These files are meant for a CLI.
+Make sure you have Python 2.7.10 up to 2.7.14 installed.

-First, install ChromeDriver for the correct platform here: https://sites.google.com/a/chromium.org/chromedriver/downloads
+Install the newest version of ChromeDriver for the correct platform here: https://sites.google.com/a/chromium.org/chromedriver/downloads

+(ChromeDriver allows the program to control browsers, like opening windows and going to sites).

-Extract the .zip file and put the executable in PATH by doing this (Windows):
+Extract the .zip file and put the executable in your Path environmental variable by doing this (Windows):

 1. Start the System Control Panel applet (Start - Settings - Control Panel - System).
 2. Select the Advanced tab.